alokat/-platform_system_security/README.md

 # platform_system_security
-this mirror has been deleted due to the github TOS change.
-Use https://git.alokat.org/platform_system_security.git/
+This mirror has been deleted due to the github TOS change.
+Use https://darcs.alokat.org/platform-system-security